 Carol Stonham, Senior Nurse Practitioner – Respiratory, Gloucestershire ICB

-The Pathway Transformation Funding projects in both areas are now complete and have been evaluated.
-Teams at the Integrated Care Boards (ICBs) are working to secure ongoing support to continue the important work that has been started and one ICS now has a Local Enhanced Service for respiratory which includes FeNO testing.
+The Pathway Transformation Funding projects in BSW and Gloucestershire are now complete and have been evaluated.
+Teams at the Integrated Care Boards (ICBs) are working to secure ongoing support to continue the important work that has been started and one system has adopted a Local Enhanced Service for respiratory which includes FeNO testing.

-The West of England AHSN are continuing to support the national programme until March 2023 and are working with individual PCNs and practices in Bristol, North Somerset and South Gloucestershire ICS that are interested in implementing FeNO testing.
+The West of England AHSN are continuing to support the national programme until March 2023.

 “It’s really exciting to see the impact of this project.
 Many more patients can now benefit from a rapid and accurate diagnostic pathway.
 Watching everyone collaborate and develop solutions together to deliver the changes needed has also been a highlight of this work.”